fsmi/garfield-pos/frontend/README.txt

 TOKEN_CANCEL should always take the user to a recognizably 'safe' state, while TOKEN_BACKSPACE should be the only token returning an action of TOKEN_REMOVE.

+States may examine but not directly modify the parse buffer using the global INPUT structure.
+The supported method of operating on the parse buffer is using the action member of the TRANSITION_RESULT structure.

 Command-line options
 --------------------